denesderhan/fstlog/README.md

 and transmits the log messages to the destinations.
 There can be multiple cores in a program but they are separated from each other.
 Every core starts a background thread at construction, this thread asynchronously processes the log messages.
-The processing is done by using sinks, a core can have multiple sinks, but a sink can be assigned only to one core at a time.
+The processing is done by the use of sinks, a core can have multiple sinks, but a sink can be assigned only to one core at a time.

 ## Loggers
 The logger's function is to send messages to the core.
 Every logger has a link to an internal buffer, for transmitting log messages asynchronously to the core.
 The logger serializes the log messages into this buffer, doing as much work as possible during compile time.
 Depending on the log policy, it will notify/wake up the core's background thread if there is work to do.

 - Every logger has a log level to filter messages early, the log level can be set